 But, things aren’t as black and white when it comes to taking control of your claim.
 Those without experienced usually panic-out and make the wrong move.
-In a perfect world scenario, the entire insurance concept needs to work like this:
+You can visit this link to know how In a perfect world scenario, the entire insurance concept needs to work like this:

 - You pay a certain amount of money on a monthly or yearly basis

 - You instantly get paid compensation for the damages after the accident happens

 And, in reality, it’s quite similar to this, but with a few extra obstacles.
 In today’s article, we’ll teach you exactly how to take control of your auto insurance claim as well as mention a few extras that you may not know about.
 So, let’s get started, shall we?

 Calling your insurer a week later after a road accident happened is definitely not a good idea.
 Even if you are far from home or in a situation where it’s someone else’s fault, phoning your insurer immediately is what we advise.
 Collecting as much evidence in the heat of the moment is also crucial.
 Use your smartphone if you have to, just get someone on the phone to come and inform your insurer about the event.
 The more you wait the worse it gets for you, and the more time the other party has to hire a lawyer and “bend” things into their own favor.